se-edu/learningresources/contents/ai/ml.md

 <img src="http://cnnlocalization.csail.mit.edu/example.jpg" width="600"/><br/>
 <sub>(Class activation maps, more information at http://cnnlocalization.csail.mit.edu)</sub>

-Tweaking parameters and retraining the algorithm continues until the practitioner is satsified with a particular model's performance.
+Tweaking parameters and retraining the algorithm continues until the practitioner is satisfied with a particular model's performance.
 The model's score on the test set is used for selecting between different algorithms at the production stage.

 ### Production
 The best algorithm discovered is rewritten for production.
 They are usually rewritten in performance focused languages like C++, or in lower level ML frameworks such as Tensorflow.